 The Amicus doctors have made a more in depth video about the Covid-19 vaccine which can be found further down this page.

 Please keep an eye on this page and on our social media for further updates.

 As well as booking appointments on the telephone we are now using a system called AccuBook to manage our COVID-19 vaccination appointments.
-Eligible patients will be sent a text with a link which is unique to them and will allow them to book and manage their appointments.
+You may be sent a text with a link which is unique to you and which will allow you to book and manage your appointments.

 If we haven't been able to get hold of you by telephone or text message, we will send you a letter in the post.

 All our vaccination clinics are running from our vaccination centre at:

 You may receive a letter from the national NHS COVID-19 Vaccination Booking Service inviting you to book an appointment at a regional Vaccination Centre, such as Exeter or Taunton.
 You have a choice of taking up the offer to attend the mass vaccination site, or contacting us about having it done in Tiverton.

 Even if you have received a letter inviting you to the mass vaccination site, you will not been taken off our lists and we will still be able to offer you an appointment when you are eligible.

 Please do not contact us about this.
 We are unable to provide letters showing your Covid-19 vaccination status.

 You can access your Covid-19 vaccination status through the free NHS App.
 You can access the app through mobile devices such as a smartphone or tablet.
 We recommend that you register with the app before booking international travel.